 There is a really great book written by a couple super renowned sports nutritionists Skolnik and Chernus titled “Nutrient Timing for Peak Performance: The Right Food, the Right Time, the Right Results”.
 It’s very well written and provides a practical guide to help athletes gain maximum performance, recover quickly, reduce risk of injury, diminish muscle breakdown and enhance immune function. *End plug* [Teri chiming in here: I read this book (and loved it) after Christian recommended it to me when I casually mentioned I was experimenting with a low carb diet and he flipped out.
 I’m happy to report that my energy levels and workout performance are one billion times better since increasing my carbs.]

-This last little bit goes a little away from the main topic of CHO, however I feel that it is an essential practice for any athlete.
+This last little bit goes a little away from the main topic of carbs, however I feel that it is an essential practice for any athlete.

 The best and most consistent results that I have seen in athletic performance has come from athletes who understand the importance of eating ALL DAY LONG.